waltligon/orangefs/doc/pvfs2-faq.md

 Yes.
 However, when setting up the two file systems it is important that both file systems have unique `Name` and `ID` values (in the file system configuration file).
-This means that you can't simply make a copy of the `fs.conf` generated by `pvfs2-genconfig`; you will need to edit the files a bit.
-This editing needs to be performed *before* you create the storage spaces!
+This means that you can’t simply make a copy of the `fs.conf` generated by `pvfs2-genconfig`; you will need to edit the files a bit.
+This editing needs to be performed *before* you create the storage spaces\!

 ### How can I upgrade from PVFS v1 to PVFS v2?